 STANDARD DISCLOSURE SECTOR STANDARD REF# Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the dispute and recourse mechanisms for complaints relating to financial health and inclusion.
 Describe the approach to assessing the financial health of the organization's clients and investees, including the use of financial health-related metrics or scores.
-Describe the actions to restaud at workers.
-XX.5.1 Describe the actions targeted at workers, distributors, and third-party platforms aimed at promoting clients' and investees' financial health and inclusion.
+Describe the actions targeted at workers, XX.5.1 distributors, and third-party platforms aimed at promoting clients' and investees' financial health and inclusion.
 Describe whether and how the organization is involved in initiatives and partnerships aimed at enhancing financial health and inclusion.
-For investee stewardship related to financial health and inclusion, report: agreed-upon targets related to investees' performance, along with metrics for evaluating progress; examples of outcomes of investee stewardship.
-Additional sec tor disclosures financial health and Report the client and investee groups the organization intends to reach through its financial health and inclusion policies (hereafter referred to as identified client and investee groups) and the process used to determine these groups.
-Describe how the or investee groups, inc product an improve ac financial ecof participa XX.5.3 Report the total num including: XX.5.4 a breakdov a breakdov non-clients or service) most preva any observ period to the Report the percenta including the organize XX.5.5
+For investee stewardship related to financial health and inclusion, report: agreed-upon targets related to investees' performance, along with metrics for evaluating progress; examples of outcomes of investee stewardship. tor disclosures Report the client and financial health and investee groups) and XX.5.2 Describe how the or investee groups, inc product an improve ac financial ecof participa XX.5.3 Report the total num including: XX.5.4 a breakdov a breakdov non-clients or service) most preva any observ period to the wn of substantiated and non-substantiated complaints; wn by type of complaint; wn by type of complainant, including clients (e.g., retail clients), is (e.g., individuals that have been denied access to a product and investees; alent issues; wed trends per complaint type, comparing data from the current the previous reporting period. ge of assets under management allocated to MSMEs, zation's definition of MSMEs used.
+XX.5.5